herbsjs/herbs-cli/readme.md

 # herbs CLI

-A CLI that generates a complete clean architecture web backend project.
+A CLI that generates a complete clean architecture CRUD backend project.

-## Installing and commands
+## Installing and generating a CRUD project

 To install herbs-cli:
 ```